Into the Lens

 "Into the Lens" is a song written by Trevor Horn and Geoff Downes.
-It was originally released in 1980 by progressive rock band Yes, of which Horn and Downes were a part, as a part of the album Drama, before being reworked as "I Am a Camera" for the 1981 album Adventures in Modern Recording by the Buggles, a duo consisting of Horn and Downes; both versions were released as singles, with the Yes single being re-titled "Into the Lens (I Am a Camera)".
+It was originally released by progressive rock band Yes, of which Horn and Downes were a part, as a part of their tenth studio album, Drama (1980), through Atlantic Records, before being reworked as "I Am a Camera" for The Buggles, a duo consisting of Horn and Downes, specifically with their second studio album, Adventures in Modern Recording (1981), released through Carrere Records and ZTT Records.
+Both versions were released as singles, with the Yes single being re-titled "Into the Lens (I Am a Camera)".

-The Yes version of the song additionally credits Steve Howe, Chris Squire, and Alan White as co-songwriters; all of the songs on Drama were credited to the entire band.
+The Yes version of the song additionally credits Yes members Steve Howe, Chris Squire, and Alan White as co-songwriters; all of the songs on Drama were credited to the entire band.
+Upon its release, both versions were positively received by music critics.
+Commercially, Yes' version charted at number 104 on the US Billboard Hot 100 and peaked within the top 10 of the US Bubbling Under Hot 100, while the Buggles' version charted in both the United Kingdom and the Netherlands.
+A music video was made of the latter version, and was named a "Classic Video" by Classic Pop.

-Development
+Background and development

-The first version of the song was a demo, recorded on a Sunday afternoon when songwriters Trevor Horn and Geoff Downes started working on the second Buggles album in 1980.
-When they joined Yes, it gained input from other members Steve Howe, Chris Squire and Alan White, and therefore, "Into the Lens" features a more distinctive "prog rock" sound.
+The first version of the song was a demo, recorded on a Sunday afternoon, when songwriters Trevor Horn and Geoff Downes started working on the second Buggles album in 1980.
+When they joined Yes, it gained input from other members Steve Howe, Chris Squire and Alan White, and therefore, "Into the Lens" features a more distinctive progressive rock and progressive pop sound.

-When Horn and Downes resumed work on the Buggles album which would become Adventures in Modern Recording, the song was reworked as "I Am a Camera".
+When Horn and Downes resumed work on the Buggles album, which would become Adventures in Modern Recording (1981), the song was reworked as "I Am a Camera".
 Trevor Horn said about the two versions:

 The song "I Am a Camera" was a Buggles track and we had adapted it into a Yes track.
 It became "Into the Lens" and, naturally, slightly more overblown.
 I don't mind "Into the Lens"—the melody's unadulterated while the arrangement's a lot more complicated—but I still prefer The Buggles version.
 I think Geoffrey's brilliant on the Buggles version.